Artiume/jellyfin-docs/general/clients/css-customization.md

 ## General information about CSS

 You can learn more about CSS using sites like [w3school](https://www.w3schools.com/css/default.asp).
-Below are some very basic details the will let you do rudimentary edits to the ready made modifications below.
+Below are some very basic details that will let you do rudimentary edits to the ready made modifications below.

 ### Colors Codes: